Convex-Dev/design/papers/performance.md

 Fortunately, Peers have significant control over bandwidth consumption: they can limit the number of Peer connections they maintain in order to reduce bandwidth requirements.
 They can also temporaily drop out of consensus (by reducing their stake to zero) if necessary.

-### Crypto
+### Signature verification

 Convex uses high performance, well-tested libraries for crypto algorithms, most notably LibSodium for Ed25519.
 With multiple cores focused primarily on signature verification, Peers can realistically validate 100,000+ transactions per second.

-This is actually the largest proportion of the computation work done by peers under load.
+This is actually the largest proportion of the computational work done by peers under load.
 We are exploring strategies to relieve this bottleneck and push performance even further, in particular:
 - We have an experimental design to allow small, low staked peers to randomly skip some percentage of signature verifications (which can be proved safe for practical purposes because all signatures will still be checked by a good peer with probablity arbitrarily close to 1).
 - Hardware based approached to signature verification may be feasible

+## Conclusion and future work

+Engineering high performance systems is a challenge, and we're proud of the great work to get Convex so far.

+In the future, we expect to continue to improve performance and innovate in this domain.
+Key ideas include:
+- Support for subnets, enabling work to be performed separately from the main CVM Global State.
+This is a "Later 2" appraoch that has some drawbacks (mainly, being disconnected from atomic updates to the Global state) but may support some use cases that wish to operate more independently and only occoasionally sync up with the Global State using techniques such as state channels.
+- Further optimisation of the core Convex code base.
+We expect to be able to squeeze out a variety of fine grained optimisations, especially in the core data structures and algorithms.
+- Support for dedicated read-only "query" Peers which can serve the needs of read-intensive workloads without burdening the primary set of consensus-maintaing Peers.